 The third point to consider in how often you should eat comes from what you are trying to achieve in the first place.
 Trying to put on weight and trying to lose weight, for example, are two largely contradicting things after all.
 You need to be doing what’s best for you to reach your goal.

 This comes down largely to a combination of the points above.
 You should be eating over your daily maintenance calories to build muscle, and you under to lose weight.
 That’s a given, and this is what we need to think about.

 When you do things differently is when things change.
 If you are exercising in one day, for example, then you should eat more than usual.
-You need to extra energy, and you’re going to burn more calories than normal, so you’d cause yourself some issues.
-That goes even deeper when you look at different training styles, like weight training, HIIT training and LISS training, as they all use energy completely differently and need different fuels.
+You need extra energy, and you’re going to burn more calories than normal, so you’d cause yourself some issues.
+That goes even deeper when looking at different training styles, like weight training, HIIT training and LISS training, as they all use energy completely differently and need different fuels.
 It’s a complicated topic.

 Frequency Based Diets